chfoidl/react-html-converter/README.md

 This module converts a raw HTML string to a React element or an array of React elements.
 Component rendering is also supported.

+> Want to use this module with Preact?
+Checkout the Preact version - [preact-html-converter](https://github.com/Sethorax/preact-html-converter)

 ## Installation

 Install via **npm**: